 - Leftovers stay well in the refrigerator for up to 3 days.

-For more deliciously cleansing recipes, see my 5-Day Body Balance Cleanse where I advocate nourishment rather than deprivation, with body-loving whole food ingredients to get you feeling balanced and refreshed.
-I do this 5-day cleanse after the holidays, before and/or after a vacation and whenever I feel like hitting the reset button on my body.
+I recommend cleansing with every new season.
+My 5-Day Body Balance Cleanse promotes whole food nourishment rather than deprivation, with real and fresh body-loving ingredients to get you feeling balanced and refreshed.
+I love doing this 5-Day Cleanse after the holidays, before and/or after a vacation and whenever I feel like hitting the reset button on my body too!
+You will feel amazing.